lucka79/objednavkyApl/ORDERS_MAP_GUIDE.md

 ## Usage Tips

-1. **Plan Delivery Routes**: Use the driver filter to see all orders assigned to a specific driver for route planning
+1. **Plan Delivery Routes**:
+   - Select a specific driver to see their orders
+   - Toggle "Zobrazit trasy" to see the optimized route
+   - Routes show the shortest path between all delivery locations
+   - Check the legend for route distance and estimated time

 2. **Track Specific Status**: Filter by status to see orders in a specific stage of processing